CCurl/s3/README.md

 - Linux: There is a simple ./make shell script.
 GCC or CLANG, your choice; 32 or 64 bit both work.

 - Development Boards: Use the Arduino IDE, edit the *_SZ, defines as appropriate for the board.
-  - NOTE: this part is currently under development
 ```

 ## Some s3 examples